 Fishing Journalist Sponsored Angler

-Ben is a Sydney based sponsored angler.
+Ben is a Sydney based sponsored angler and fishing journalist.
 A trained Marine Biologist, Ben focuses his fishing on the many species around the greater Sydney area, with occasional forays elsewhere.
-Ben has written multiple magazine articles, including how-to articles on Sydney squid fishing.
+He regularly targets Australian bass in the Shoalhaven River and other systems south of Sydney.